microsoft/TypeScript-New-Handbook/Widening-and-Narrowing.md

 ## Narrowing

-Narrowing is essentially the removal of types from a union.
+Narrowing is the removal of types from a union.
 It's happening all the time as you write code, especially if you use `--strictNullChecks`.
 To understand narrowing, you first need to understand the difference between "declared type" and "computed type".